June 20-22, 2019

 - The Practitioner’s Perspective (preparing students for jobs; striking the proper balance between law education and law reform education)

-The conference will include dinner and a keynote address on Thursday evening; a full day of panels and discussion, followed by dinner at a local farm on Friday; and optional social activities on Saturday, including organic farm tours and a beer tasting at a local nanobrewery.
+The conference will include dinner and a keynote address and panel on Thursday evening; a full day of panels and discussion, followed by dinner at a local farm on Friday; and optional social activities on Saturday, including organic farm tours and a beer tasting at a local nanobrewery.
 Vermont is a lush and green place to visit in the summer, and Vermont Law School is the perfect setting for a discussion about the environmental law curriculum of the future.
 Join us!

 Questions?
 Contact Rebecca Milaschewski at RMilaschewski@vermontlaw.edu.